Kuthuparamba Assembly constituency

 Kuthuparamba State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Vatakara Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is K. P. Mohanan of RJD.
+As of the 2026 Assembly elections, the current MLA is P. K. Praveen of RJD.

 Local self-governed segments

 Seven out of the nine local bodies included by the 2008 delimitation in the current Kuthuparamba Assembly constituency were parts of the erstwhile Peringalam Assembly constituency before the delimitation.
 In 2015, the Gram panchayats of Panoor, Peringalam, and Kariyad were merged to form Panoor Municipality.

 Kuthuparamba Assembly constituency is composed of the following local self-governed segments: